tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 <a href="https://dev.evernote.com/doc/articles/note-sharing.php" class="noExtIcon"><img src="images/evernotecodesamples.png" alt="Evernote code examples" /></a>

-The writers at Parse [emphasize the importance of code samples in docs](http://blog.parse.com/learn/engineering/designing-great-api-docs/):
+The writers at Parse [emphasize the importance of code samples in docs](http://blog.parse.com/learn/engineering/designing-great-api-docs/), giving the following advice:

 >Liberally sprinkle real world examples throughout your documentation.
 No developer will ever complain that there are too many examples.
 They dramatically reduce the time for developers to understand your product.
 In fact, we even have example code right on our homepage.

 For code samples, you'll want to incorporate syntax highlighting.
 The syntax highlighter colors different elements of the code sample appropriately based on the programming language.
 There are numerous syntax highlighters that you can usually incorporate into your platform.
 For example, Jekyll uses [rouge](https://github.com/jneen/rouge) by default.
 Another common highlighter is [pygments](http://pygments.org/).
 These highlighters have stylesheets prepared to highlight languages based on specific syntax.

-Usually tools that you use will incorporate one of these highlighting tools (based on Ruby or Python) into their HTML generation process.
+Usually, tools that you use for authoring will incorporate highlighting utilities (based on Ruby or Python) into their HTML generation process.
 (You don't implement the syntax highlighter as a standalone tool.)
 If you don't have access to a syntax highlighter for your platform, you can [manually add a highlighting using syntax highlighter library](http://code.tutsplus.com/tutorials/quick-tip-how-to-add-syntax-highlighting-to-any-project--net-21099).

 Another important element in code samples is to use consistent white space.
 Although computers can read minified code, users usually can't or won't want to look at minified code.
 Use a tool to format the code with the appropriate spacing and line breaks.
 You'll need to format the code based on the conventions of the programming language.
 Fortunately, there are many code beautifier tools online to automate that (such as [Code Beautify](https://codebeautify.org/javaviewer)).

 Sometimes development shops have an official style guide for formatting code samples.
-This might prescribe details such as the following:
+This style guide for code might prescribe details such as the following:

 * Spaces inside of parentheses
 * Line breaks